 Churches Support AB University by:

-As a church-related college, AB University endeavors to nurture its relationships with congregations and other church-related agencies.
+As a church-related university, AB University endeavors to nurture its relationships with congregations and other church-related agencies.

 There are many other ways AB, churches, and organizations might work together and be mutually supportive.